How I Built My MDX Blog System (and Why It's Fast Enough)

 }

-Step 3: Use it in your MDX
+Step 2: Import and use it in your MDX

 import MyComponent from '@/components/mdx/MyComponent';